jrandleman/Heist-Scheme/docs/EXTEND.md

 is a special case handled by the interpreter with some extra logic (since there's no way to know the full path to Heist ahead of time on every user's machine!).
-  * Note that you want to include your bonus primitives at the end of the JSON object to preserve registration order and not befuddle dependancies -- C++ files are always `#include`d in the order they appear in [`primitives.json`](../lib/primitives/primitives.json), and Scheme files are loaded in similar fashion.
+  * Note that you want to include your bonus primitives at the end of the JSON object to preserve registration order and not befuddle dependancies -- C++ files are `#include`d in the order they appear in [`primitives.json`](../lib/primitives/primitives.json), and Scheme files are loaded in similar fashion.

 Finally, follow [`INSTALL.md`](./INSTALL.md) to re-install Heist Scheme along with your new primitives, et voila!
 You've officially extended Heist Scheme!